 Despite the protests, Perón is reelected president and his party wins a large majority in the Chamber of Deputies.

 1955 - On 16 September the military stages a rebellion.
 Perón resigns and goes into exile.
-His supporters, the Peronistas, will be politically marginalised by the military for the next 20 years.
+His supporters, the Peronistas, are politically marginalised by the military for the next 20 years.

 The following decades are ones of confusion, with military and civilian administrations trading power while trying to deal with economic and social problems caused by a downturn in the country's growth and the effects of political instability.